Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 • Tomato sauce: Plain canned tomato sauce to which we’ll add simple spices.
 Salt and a bit of sugar to reduce acidity.
 You could opt for jarred spaghetti sauce or marinara sauce that already has spices, salt, and sugar added to it.

-• Spices: Dried oregano, basil and thyme or try with homemade Italian seasoning.
+• Spices: Dried oregano, basil and thyme or try my homemade Italian seasoning.
 You can skip them with jarred pasta sauce.

 There’s no waiting for the water to boil and no sauce splattering all over the place.